Cover Letters

 • Inspire employers to invite you to an interview

-A cover letter should emphasize what you can do for the employer (vs. the other way around).
-Therefore, your cover letter should answer the following questions for them:
+Emphasize what you can do for the employer (vs. the other way around), and answer the following questions for them:

 • Does this applicant really want this job - ie. for the right reasons?